whria78/modelderm/README.md

 10. Augmenting the Accuracy of Trainee Doctors in Diagnosing Skin Neoplasms in a Real-World Setting: A Prospective Before and After Study.
 PLOS One, 2022
 11. Evaluation of Artificial Intelligence-assisted Diagnosis of Skin Neoplasms – a single-center, paralleled, unmasked, randomized controlled trial.
 J Invest Dermatol.
 2022
 ```

+# Contact
+We hope the algorithm to be widely used in other applications.
+Please contact to Dr. Han Seung Seog (whria78@gmail.com)